 This is the early-game gear setup that you can use for your Druid.
 You don’t need to get all the items, but the build will perform better if you find some of them.
 You can find these items in Act 1 or early Act 2.

-Now let us take a look at what the gear does and where you can get it from.
+Now let us look at what the gear does and where you can get it in BG3.

 Key of the Ancients